4d/docs/website/translated_docs/es/MSC/verify.md

 ## Open log file

-Regardless of the verification requested, 4D generates a log file in the `Logs` folder of the database.
+Independientemente de la verificación solicitada, 4D genera un archivo de historial en la carpeta `Logs` de la base.
 This file lists all the verifications carried out and indicates any errors encountered, when applicable ([OK] is displayed when the verification is correct).
-It is created in XML format and is named: *DatabaseName*_Verify_Log_*yyyy-mm-dd hh-mm-ss*.xml where:
+Se crea en formato XML y se denomina: *NombreBase*_Verify_Log_*yyyy-mm-dd hh-mm-ss*.xml donde:

-- *DatabaseName* is the name of the project file without any extension, for example "Invoices",
+- *NomBase* es el nombre del archivo de estructura sin extensión, por ejemplo "Facturas",
 - *yyyy-mm-dd hh-mm-ss* is the timestamp of the file, based upon the local system time when the maintenance operation was started, for example "2019-02-11 15-20-45".

 When you click on the **Open log file** button, 4D displays the most recent log file in the default browser of the machine.